opstrace/opstrace/docs/references/cluster-configuration.md

 node_count: 3
 ```

-You should explicitly choose the number of machines your Opstrace cluster is comprised of, which is why this is a required parameter for now.

 **Warning 😈:**
 Here be dragons: we develop with three nodes, and—for now—we rarely test with less or more.

-## Optional parameters

 ### `aws`